ernw/bcfs-fuse/blogpost/index.rst

 But based on the work of Rigo and my research, a HMAC is still used to secure the integrity.
 As long as the key for the HMAC is not available (which was not by simply analysing the data structures) the stored data couldn't be modified.

+The source code of the (readonly) fuse driver is published together with this blogpost at github.

+Best,

+Timo

 ..
 [1] https://www.blackhat.com/docs/eu-15/materials/eu-15-Rigo-A-Peek-Under-The-Blue-Coat.pdf